clovertrail/clovertrail.github.io/_posts/2017-10-17-KVM-Paravirt-Spinlocks-Perf.markdown

 ### Experiment & analysis

+qspinlock contributer has done some experiments on KVM guests, you can read those data from here [Enable PV qspinlock for KVM patch1][Enable_PVqspinlock_forKVM] and [Enable PV qspinlock for KVM patch2][Enable_PVqspinlock_forKVM2].
+But the contributer's intention is qspinlock is better than ticklock.
+He does not compare TAS and PV qspinlock.

 The CPU used in this test is E5-2660 v4 2.00GHZ, 2 CPU, every CPU has 14 cores.
 Hyperthreading is disabled.

 Linux: Ubuntu 17.04, Linux kernel is 4.12.
+The tests run included LKC benchmark on ext4 RAM disks.

+The test scenarios include contention test and non-contention test.
+For contention tests, the KVM guests and KVM host share the same 28 physical CPUs, or 2 KVM guests are active and share 28 physical CPUs.
+The target is to run 200% overcommit.
+For non-contention tests, only 1 KVM guest is active.

-#### High contention test
+#### Contention test

 3 scenarios were tested.
 All of them use "make -j36" since CPU cores are 28 in bare metal machine.
 For each scenario, the LKC was run 10 times.
 We take the average and stddev.